lambdarw/TypeDetective/README.md

 ```

 **Step2: Write a configuration file in yaml format**
-Users can easily configure the parameters of METER in a yaml file.
+Users can easily configure the parameters of IPD in a yaml file.
 The path of the configuration file is IPD/config/config.yaml

 ```yaml
 openai: